AsjidSiddique/Library-Management-System/README.md

 This Admin Module of the Library Management System delivers a clean, icon-rich interface for managing library operations without a database.
 Its straightforward design focuses on:

 - Managing books and students dynamically using Java data structures.
-- Searching books by ID or Title (no sorting or category filters).
+- Searching books by ID or Title.
 - Clear display of library stats using visually appealing icons.
 - Simple, intuitive navigation with icons to improve usability.